YottaDB/YDBDoc/MessageRecovery/errors.rst

 VIEWFN
 -------------------

-VIEWFN, View parameter is not valid with $VIEW()
+VIEWFN, View parameter is not valid with the VIEW command

-Run Time Error: This indicates that the $VIEW function has an argument that is only valid with the VIEW command.
+Run Time Error: This indicates that the $VIEW() function has an argument pppp that is only valid with the VIEW command.

 Action: Modify the argument.